 Basically, check you actually like them in the morning and check there’s nothing anyone will hate for you, before putting them on social media.
 Also (ex trade union official talking) make sure you’re not uploading any photos that breach your employer’s social media policy, or you could find yourself in a not so festive disciplinary hearing on Monday.
 Ouch.

-What are your tips to survive that office party?
+What are your tips on surviving the works Christmas party?